GohEeEn/insecure-flight-booking-app/README.md

 1. As a guest, you can use the flight search form (5) right away to make reservation
 2. You will require the `email address` and the `reservation id` to retrieve your reservation information

+### Member

+1. As a member, you can look search through the different flights, book/cancel flights, update your profile and more.
+2. To log in as member, please use the following credentials: **john_smith : Password1234!**

+### Admin

+1. As an admin, you can look at users' profiles, update their information, and change their reservations.
+2. To log in as admin, please use the following credentials: **zuckerberg : Password1234!**

 #### General Reservation Workflow